When is the 2020 College Football Playoff Championship? Date, time, television channel, location of the NCAA title game

 There is only one contest left in the 2019 college football season, the last game before the 2020 campaign begins in almost eight months from now.

 The No. 1 LSU faces No. 3 Clemson in the 2020 College Football Playoff championship game.
-It is a battle of tigers that has two lists full of stars, especially in Joe Burrow of LSU, winner of the Heisman trophy and player of the year of Sporting News, and Trevor Lawrence of Clemson, second year phenomenon and winner of 25 consecutive games as headline.
+It is a battle of tigers that has two lists full of stars, especially in Joe Madriguera of LSU – winner of the Heisman trophy and Sporting News player of the year – and Clemson Trevor Lawrence, second year phenomenon and winner of 25 consecutive games as headline.

 MORE: SN staff choose the CFP title

-However, there is much more to the game that will take place in the Mercedes-Benz Superdome: the clash of head coaches Ed Orgeron and Dabo Swinney, the battle of wits between Steve Ensminger and Joe Brady of LSU and Brent Venables of Clemson and The perspective of a historic victory for any team.
+There is much more to the game that will take place in the Mercedes-Benz Superdome, however: The clash of head coaches Ed Orgeron and Dabo Swinney, the battle of wits between Steve Ensminger of LSU and Joe Brady and Clemson Brent Venables and the Perspective of a historic victory for any team.

-LSU played the title game after a completely dominant performance over Oklahoma in the Peach Bowl, one that saw Burrow set a record eight touchdowns in a bowl game in the Tigers' victory 63-28.
+LSU made the title game after a completely dominant performance over Oklahoma in the Peach Bowl, one that saw Burrow, set a record eight touchdowns in a football game in the Tigers' victory 63-28.
 A victory on Monday would complete a dream season in which they win seven games against the top 10 opponent in New Orleans, nothing less.

-Clemson's postseason road to the title game was a bit more precarious: the Tigers achieved a hard-fought, controversial victory over No. 2 Ohio State at the Fiesta Bowl.
+Clemson's postseason road in the title game was a bit more precarious: The Tigers achieved a hard-fought and controversial victory over the No. 2 Ohio State at the Fiesta Bowl.
 A victory for Swinney & # 39; s Tigers would be the second consecutive row of the program and the first repetition since Alabama in 2011-12.
 It would also be the thirtieth consecutive victory of the Tigers, the second longest in college football this millennium.

 All these stories, and more, are a compelling final piece for the 2019 college football puzzle.
 With that, Sporting News has you covered on how to watch the latest and greatest game of the season: